 Dear Friend of the Center,

-Every year, the Center for Art in Wood awards eight prestigious Fellowships that foster creativity, innovation, and scholarship in the field of art in wood.
-Selected from a competitive pool of applicants from around the world, the ITE Fellows are made up of five artists, a student artist, a photojournalist, and a scholar.
-Comprising many different backgrounds, nationalities, and artistic approaches, this diverse group engages in a two-month communal residency experience that invites them to push the boundaries of their vision and skill.
-Throughout their time in Philadelphia, the ITE Fellows will focus on studio, engage in collaborations with their peers, and host an open-studio event that opens the door to their in-process investigations.
-The program culminates in the highly anticipated allTURNatives: Form and Spirit exhibition, which invites the public to view the discoveries made by the Fellows during their time on the program.
+Every year, the Center for Art in Wood awards eight prestigious residency Fellowships that fuel imagination, innovation, and scholarship in art in wood.
+Selected from a competitive pool of applicants from around the world, the ITE Fellows are made up of five artists, a student artist, a visual documentarian, and a researcher.
+Coming together from different nationalities, languages, and artistic approaches, the ITE Fellows engage in a two-month communal residency experience that challenges them to push the boundaries of their vision and skill.
+The Fellows will focus on their studio work, engage in collaboration and discourse with their peers, and host an open-studio event that invites the public to view and discuss their in-process inquiries.
+The program culminates in the highly anticipated allTURNatives: Form + Spirit exhibition, which unveils the insights, breakthroughs, and progress made by the Fellows during their time on the residency.

-The costs of the unique, all-inclusive Windgate ITE International Residency program are considerable.
+The costs of the Windgate ITE International Residency program are considerable and mounting.
 Though this year’s program is recognized by a grant from the NEA, we still need your support.
-Your donation will help ensure that artists will continue to have access to this invaluable opportunity.
+Your donation will help ensure that artists will continue to have access to this exceptional opportunity.

-Click here to find additional information about this year’s Windgate ITE Resident Fellows and a pledge.
-Will you join us in securing the future of this open, supportive, and well-resourced program?
-Our goal for 2018 is to reach $30,000.
+Will you join us in securing the future of this inspirational program, which contributes so much to the developing field of art in wood?
+Our goal for 2019 is $30,000.
 With your help, we can close the gap for this year.

 Support Windgate ITE